 We discovered the relationship when determining the learning readiness of participants.
 We use a survey to determine if someone is ready to learn.
 The survey is a set of questions that explores the boundaries of thinking.
 We know people can only see what their minds will accept or expect.

-This helps us and the participant understand their expectations and boundaries.
-The survey uses a “Likert” scale.
-This is the type of scale that is most common for surveys.
+The readiness to learn assessment helps us and the participant understand their expectations and boundaries.
+The survey uses a “Likert” scale, which is the most common type for surveys.
 It has a range of answers, ranging from “strongly agree” to “strongly disagree.”

 We have been using and refining this survey since the late 1980s.
 We analyzed data from over 1000 participants.
 The data shows an inverse function of belief and reasoning ability.
 The greater their religious views, the less likely they are to consider new ideas.
 They reject anything that doesn’t fit with their current worldview.
-This greatly affects the ability to learn new processes.
+It dramatically affects the ability to learn new processes.

 The memorization of dogma and the misuse of logic deter learning.
-People with strong religious beliefs score lower on the seven primary cognitive abilities were lower than those with no religious beliefs.
-And, they had superstitions that prevented them from considering some concepts.
+People with strong religious beliefs score lower on the seven primary cognitive abilities.
+It was evident that mythology and superstitions beliefs prevent them from considering some concepts.

-Those with strong beliefs were more likely to lose emotional equilibrium.
+Those with inflexible religious beliefs were more likely to lose emotional equilibrium.
 They had problems considering ideas outside their narrow paradigm and complained of painful physical symptoms from headaches to stomach aches.
 These symptoms are a sign of cognitive dissonance.
 Nearly 20% of those with firmly held beliefs fail to complete the survey because of this distress.
 It is a clear indication of their inability to consider ideas that challenge their worldview.

 It’s not if someone has religious beliefs that are the problem.
 It’s what bias and prejudice are part of the belief system.
 And, it also depends upon the level of indoctrination one receives.
 Our data concludes that religious extremism prevents people from thinking and reason for themselves.
 It sets up boundaries.
-That’s because thinking rationally would reveal the inconsistencies in thought and values.
+That’s because reasoning would reveal inconsistencies in thought and values.
 Without a doubt, the inability to learn directly correlates with firmly held religious beliefs.
 It means belief and reason are the opposite ends of a continuum of clear thinking.

 However, you don’t need a survey to determine the effects of religious extremist thinking.
-We can see the effects of this thinking worldwide in almost every culture dominated by Western theology.
+We can see the impact of this thinking worldwide in almost every culture dominated by Western theology.

 Not All Religions Are The Same

 Thankfully, not all religions are the same.
 You can group religions on a continuum depending upon the number of boundaries and restrictions.
 It’s important to understand that not all religions program you to control your thoughts and values.

 For example, Taoism and Paganism have the fewest constraints over freethinking.
 You are free to explore and develop your path.
 Whereas the extremist sects of Christianity and Islam have the most significant boundaries.
-Thus, the most extraordinary restrictions and limitations on independent thought.
+Thus, the most restrictions and limitations on independent thought.
 It all depends on how emotionally invested you are in their sell propositions.
-It isn’t easy to be a Freethinker.
-This is because these systems have such vast social reach and integration.
+It isn’t easy to be a Freethinker because negative programming has such vast social reach and integration.
 In some cultures, one must demonstrate some level of adherence.
 Otherwise, you will be subject to punishment up to and including public execution.

 How To Test Your Vulnerability

-It’s easy to test your vulnerability to an extremist ideology.
+It’s easy to test your readiness to learn and vulnerability to an extremist ideology.
 When negative emotions and physical pain are triggered, it indicates exposure to harmful programming.
 You can tell your emotional involvement by your reaction to this discussion.
 You can determine the level to which the inverse function of belief affects your life.

 - If you react with anger to this discussion, then that’s a good sign you are susceptible.

-- Do ideas that contradict your beliefs cause you physical discomfort, then that is also a good sign.
+- Do ideas that contradict your beliefs cause you physical discomfort?
+If so, it’s also a good sign.

-- If you’ve been told, there are specific ideas, resources (books) that are off-limits, that is a sign.
+- If you believe there are specific ideas, resources (books) that are off-limits, that is a sign.

 - Frequent exposure to groupthink manipulation makes you vulnerable to the chosen one mentality.
-Belonging to an exclusive club makes you feel important.
+Belonging to an exclusive club makes you feel special.